 You should specify the hours you want to operate in your application form.

 Note that if you're seeking to trade past 1am, we require a minimum of 50 days to process the application.
 You may be required to display a public notice at the venue for 28 days.
 Victoria Police and the local council may review your application.

 If you're seeking to trade past 1am in the municipalities of City of Yarra, City of Port Phillip, City of Melbourne (including Docklands), or City of Stonnington, you're also required to satisfy the VCGLR that:

 For more information, see late night freeze.

-If you would like to apply for a temporary limited licence to run an event at a school, such as a school fete or other fundraising activity, make sure you check you are eligible before applying.
-A school should apply under the entity that will be responsible for the purchasing, supply and control of the liquor rather than under the name of the school itself.
+If you would like to apply for a temporary limited licence to run an event (such as a fete or fundraising event) at a school, make sure you apply under the right organisation/entity.
+You should apply under the entity (organisation) that will be responsible for the purchase, supply and sale of the liquor and who will be receiving the funds raised.